-Development of Sustained Angiogenesis:
+Development of Sustained Angiogenesis

-- Tumors cannot enlarge beyond 1-2 mm in diameter unless they are vascularized. - Cancer cells can stimulate neo-angiogenesis during which new vessels sprout from previously existing capillaries or by vasculogenesis in which endothelial cells are recruited from the bone marrow. - Growing cancers stimulate neoangiogenesis during which vessels sprout from previously existing capillaries. - Neovascularization has a dual effect on tumor growth: - 1.
+- Tumors cannot enlarge beyond 1-2 mm in diameter unless they are vascularized. - Cancer cells can stimulate neo-angiogenesis during which new vessels sprout from previously existing capillaries or by vasculogenesis in which endothelial cells are recruited from the bone marrow.

+• Growing cancers stimulate neoangiogenesis during which vessels sprout from previously existing capillaries.

+- Neovascularization has a dual effect on tumor growth: - 1.
 Perfusion supplies needed nutrients and oxygen - 2.
-Newly formed endothelial cells stimulate the growth of adjacent tumor cells by secreting growth factors, such as insulin-like growth factors (IGFs) and PDGF. - Tumor vasculature is abnormal, leaky, dilated and has a haphazard pattern of connection. - Angiogenesis is required not only for continued tumor growth but also for access to the vasculature and hence for metastasis. - Angiogenesis is thus a necessary biologic correlate of malignancy. - Angiogenesis is controlled by a balance between angiogenesis promoters and inhibitors. - ✓ In angiogenic tumors this balance is in favor of promoters. - The angiogenic switch involves increased production of angiogenic factors (PROMOTORS) and/or loss of angiogenesis inhibitors. - Angiogenic factors (promotors) may be produced: - 1- Directly by the tumor cells themselves - 2- By inflammatory cells (e.g., macrophages) - 3- By stromal cells associated with the tumors - The angiogenic inhibitors are Proteases that either elaborated by the tumor cells or by stromal cells in response to the tumor angiogenic and antiangiogenic factors.
+Newly formed endothelial cells stimulate the growth of adjacent tumor cells by secreting growth factors, such as insulin-like growth factors (IGFs) and PDGF.

+- Tumor vasculature is abnormal leaky dilated, and have a haphazard pattern of connection. - Angiogenesis is required not only for continued tumor growth but also for access to the vasculature and hence for metastasis. - Angiogenesis is thus a necessary biologic correlate of malignancy.

-Angiogenic switch: a specific stage in tumor progression where the balance shifts, favoring factors that promote blood vessel growth.
+Angiogenesis is controlled by a balance between angiogenesis promoters and inhibitors

+• In angiogenic tumors this balance is in favor of promoters.

+The angiogenic switch involves increased production of angiogenic factors and/or loss of angiogenesis inhibitors.

+- Angiogenic factors (promotors) may be produced: - 1- Directly by the tumor cells themselves - 2- By inflammatory cells (e.g., macrophages) - 3- By stromal cells associated with the tumors

+The angiogenic inhibitors are Proteases that either elaborated by the tumor cells or by stromal cells in response to the tumor angiogenic and anti-angiogenic factors.

-- The angiogenesis inhibitors as (1)angiostatin and (2)endostatin are produced by proteolytic cleavage of (1)plasminogen and (2)collagen respectively. - The angiogenic switch is controlled by several physiologic stimuli, such as hypoxia. - Relative lack of oxygen → activation of hypoxia-induced factor-1α (HIF1α), an oxygen-sensitive transcription factor → stimulates production of pro-angiogenic cytokines as VEGF. - HIF1α is continuously produced but in normal conditions the von Hippel-Lindau protein (VHL) binds to HIF1α, leading to ubiquitination and destruction of HIF1α. - In hypoxic conditions, such as a tumor that has reached a critical size → the lack of oxygen → prevents HIF1α recognition by VHL protein → no destruction of HIF1α → HIF1α translocates to the nucleus and activates transcription of its target genes such as VEGF (Vascular endothelial growth factor). - VHL acts as a tumor suppressor gene, and germ-line mutations of the VHL gene are associated with hereditary VHL syndrome: - 1- Renal cell cancers - 2- Pheochromocytomas - 3- Hemangiomas of the CNS - 4- Retinal angiomas - 5- Renal cysts - Mutations involving tumor suppressors and oncogenes in cancers also tilt the balance in favor of angiogenesis. - For example, - p53 normally stimulates expression of antiangiogenic molecules, such as thrombospondin-1, and represses expression of proangiogenic molecules such as VEGF. - Common loss of p53 in tumor cells provides a permissive environment for angiogenesis. - The transcription of VEGF is also influenced by signals from the RAS-MAP kinase pathway, and mutations of RAS or MYC up-regulate the production of VEGF. - \checkmark Anti-VEGF antibody is now approved for the treatment of several types of cancers.
+The angiogenesis inhibitors as angiostatin and endostatin are produced by proteolytic cleavage of plasminogen and collagen respectively.

+• The angiogenic switch is controlled by several physiologic stimuli, such as hypoxia.

+• Relative lack of oxygen $\rightarrow$ activation of hypoxiainduced factor-1 $\alpha$ (HIF1 $\alpha$ ), an oxygen-sensitive transcription factor $\rightarrow$ stimulates production of proangiogenic cytokines as VEGF.
+HIF1α is continuously produced but in normal conditions the von Hippel-Lindau protein (VHL) binds to HIF1α, leading to ubiquitination and destruction of HIF1α.

+In hypoxic conditions, such as a tumor that has reached a critical size → the lack of oxygen → prevents HIF1α recognition by VHL protein → no destruction of HIF1α → HIF1α translocates to the nucleus and activates transcription of its target genes such as VEGF.

+- VHL acts as a tumor suppressor gene, and germ-line mutations of the VHL gene are associated with hereditary VHL syndrome :

+- 1- Renal cell cancers

+- 2- Pheochromocytomas

+- 3- Hemangiomas of the CNS

+- 4- Retinal angiomas

+- 5- Renal cysts

+- Mutations involving tumor suppressors and oncogenes in cancers also tilt the balance in favor of angiogenesis. - For example - p53 normally stimulates expression of antiangiogenic molecules, such as thrombospondin-1, and represses expression of proangiogenic molecules such as VEGF.
+Common loss of p53 in tumor cells provides a permissive environment for angiogenesis.

-Invasion and Metastasis:
+• The transcription of VEGF is also influenced by signals from the RAS-MAP kinase pathway, and mutations of RAS or MYC up-regulate the production of VEGF.

-• Invasion and metastasis are the major causes of cancer related morbidity and mortality that result from complex interactions involving cancer cells, stromal cells, and the extracellular matrix (ECM).
+anti-VEGF antibody is now approved for the treatment of several types of cancers.
+Invasion and metastasis are the major causes of cancer related morbidity and mortality result from complex interactions involving cancer cells, stromal cells, and the extracellular matrix (ECM).

-- Steps of metastasis:
+Steps of metastasis

-- 1-Local invasion.
+- 1. Local invasion

-- 2-Intravasation into blood and lymph vessels.
+- 2. Intravasation into blood and lymph vessels

-- 3-Transit through the vasculature.
+- 3. Transit through the vasculature

-- 4-Extravasation from the vessels.
+- 4. Extravasation from the vessels

-- 5-Formation of micrometastases.
+- 5. Formation of micrometastases

-6-Growth of micrometastases into macroscopic tumors.
+- 6. Growth of micrometastases into macroscopic tumors